-Yet in the excitement surrounding Bordeaux’s reds, the whites can sometimes be unwisely overlooked.
+Yet, in the excitement surrounding Bordeaux’s reds, the whites can sometimes be unwisely overlooked.
 Some immensely stylish dry white is made in this part of France, often at prices that massively undercut the top reds.
-At their best, these are rich, complex and very age-worthy and rival the finest white Burgundy.
+These are rich, complex, and very age-worthy at their best and rival the finest white Burgundy.
 However, they currently only represent 9% of the total production in Bordeaux, reflecting the overwhelming global demand for the area’s reds.
-But this was not always so – just after the end of the Second World War the vineyards were balanced almost equally.
+But this was not always so – after the Second World War, the vineyards were balanced almost equally.
 Sadly over the last couple of decades, white vineyards have been ripped up, either in favor of reds or to allow the land to be redeveloped for agricultural or other uses.

-Cellar Tours offers a range to Wine Tour Experiences in the Bordeaux Region
+Cellar Tours offers a range of Wine Tour Experiences in the Bordeaux Region.

 Historically, the earliest Bordeaux whites were predominately sweet, made in a style very different from the dry whites of today.
-The Romans, as so often is the case, were the first to plant vines in the 1st century BC and white wines have a history at least as old as the reds in Bordeaux.
+However, the Romans were the first to plant vines in the 1st century BC, and white wines have a history at least as old as the reds in Bordeaux.
 The best-known region in medieval times for whites was Graves, located south of Bordeaux.
 It remains a heartland of white Bordeaux today, particularly in the northern zone, Pessac-Leognan.

-Further south we encounter the expansive zone of Graves, where the quality of white winemaking – and level of investment – has improved immeasurably in recent years.
-In contrast to Pessac-Leognan, the whites are less commonly oaked and instead offer great value but less complexity.
+Further south, we encounter the expansive zone of Graves, where the quality of white winemaking and investment level has improved immeasurably in recent years.
+In contrast to Pessac-Leognan, the whites are less commonly oaked and offer great value but less complexity.
 But for everyday drinking, it is hard to beat Graves.
-The whites are among the most attractive wines of Bordeaux: aromatic, zesty and delightfully refreshing.
-So in other words, perfect summer drinking.
+The whites are among the most attractive wines of Bordeaux: aromatic, zesty, and delightfully refreshing.
+So, in other words, perfect summer drinking.
 However, the blends have changed over the past decade, with many estates now favoring Sauvignon Blanc over Semillon, producing cleaner, more modern style whites to compete with similar examples from the new world.
-A few properties are even favoring Sauvignon Gris and one or two make a varietal version.
+A few properties favor Sauvignon Gris, and one or two make a varietal version.
 Top producers include Brondelle, Cabannieux, Clos Floridene, Rahoul, and Le Tuquet.

 Larger still is the region of Entre-Deux-Mers, situated between the Dordogne and Garonne rivers.
 There are over 1400 hectares under vine, located on a vast undulating limestone plateau, which is again well suited to white wine growing.
 Sauvignon Blanc and Semillon unsurprisingly dominate, with tiny amounts of Muscadelle, Ugni Blanc, and Colombard.
-This appellation is all about maximizing modern white wine-making with some impressive and great value results, using – pre-fermentation skin contact, lees aging and judicious use of new oak.
+This appellation is about maximizing modern white winemaking with impressive and great value results, using pre-fermentation skin contact, lees aging, and judicious use of new oak.
 The top examples can compete with their more lauded cousins in Graves, although they rarely age as well.
 Wines to look out for are Chateau Bauduc, Chateau Bonnet, Chateau de Chapelains and Clos Nardian.

 Dry Whites from Top Estates

 But today, one of the greatest sources of good value dry white emanates ironically from Sauternes, a region renowned for its sweet wines.
-Many of the top estates now make a dry white, helping to supplement their income in a world where dessert wines are decidedly unfashionable.
-The blend is again Sauvignon/Semillion and the wine-making methods mirror that of the rest of Bordeaux.
+Many top estates now make a dry white, helping to supplement their income in a world where dessert wines are decidedly unfashionable.
+The blend is again Sauvignon/Semillion, and the winemaking methods mirror the rest of Bordeaux.
 Chateau Doisy-Daene, Coutet, Guiraud, d’Yquem, Rieussec Rayne-Vigneau, and Suduiraut all make a delicious dry white, often on sale for less than £25.

-Even the Medoc, an area renowned for long-lasting, Cabernet Sauvignon-based reds are increasingly branching into white wine.
-Both Chateau Mouton Rothschild and Margaux make a spectacular (and expensive) white to complement their flagship reds, as do several other producers across the region.
+Even the Medoc, an area renowned for long-lasting Cabernet Sauvignon-based reds, is increasingly branching into white wine.
+Chateau Mouton Rothschild and Margaux make a spectacular (and expensive) white to complement their flagship reds, as do several other regional producers.